dylngg/weekly-programs/README.md

   - An totally new program based off of my biggest files program (week02).
 It's more efficent and doesn't look like garbage.
   - Usage *top_files.py -d DIRECTORY -f NUM OF FILES*

+* Week 24 (1/23/17)
+  - A hangman game with random words from the english dictionary (Some words may be super tricky!).
+  - Usage *hangman.py -w NUM OF WORDS*

 ## Side Note
 * Just as a side note, I am a inexperienced programmer who is trying to learn Python, so if you have any suggestions on how to make a weekly program better or more efficent, you can help me by creating a pull request with the improved program in the 'improvements' branch.
 Make sure that you thoroughly comment and explain how everything works :).
 I'd love to use these programs to learn how I can improve and learn more about programming.
 Thanks!